ZhuoliHuang/scPAFA/README.md

 In step 4, together with sample-level clinical metadata, disease-related multicellular pathway modules (latent factor and its corresponding weights of pathways across cell types) can be identified by statistical analysis.
 Downstream analyses include characterization and interpretation of multicellular pathway modules, sample/donor stratification, and visualization of high-weighted pathways ([example](https://github.com/ZhuoliHuang/scPAFA/blob/main/tutorial/step4_Downstream_analysis_of_the_MOFA_Model.ipynb)).

 # Supported Systems
-including but not limited to：
+Including but not limited to：

 Ubuntu 20.04

 Windows 10/11

 # Other information